ilsegaertner/Meet-app/README.md

 Features:

-- Filter Events by City.
+- Filter Events by City: Users can filter events based on city.
-- Show/Hide Event Details.
+- Show/Hide Event Details: Event details can be expanded or collapsed.
-- Specify Number of Events.
+- Specify Number of Events: Users can customize the number of events displayed.
-- Use the App When Offline.
+- Use the App When Offline: Cached data is accessible without an internet connection.
-- Add an App Shortcut to the Home Screen.
+- Add an App Shortcut to the Home Screen: Installable as a shortcut on device home screens.
-- Display Charts Visualizing Event Details.
+- Display Charts Visualizing Event Details: Visual representation of event data, including the number of upcoming events in each city.

 ## Technical facts:

-- The app is built in React using
-  - the TDD technique.
-  - the Google Calendar API and OAuth2 authentication flow.
+- Built with React: Leveraging TDD principles, OAuth2 authentication and the Google Calendar API.
-  - serverless functions (AWS lambda) for the authorization server instead of using a traditional server.
+- Serverless Functions (AWS Lambda): Empowering authorization server functionality without traditional backend infrastructure.
-- Full compatibility, inclusive of IE11.
-- The app displays well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
-- The app passes Lighthouse’s PWA checklist.
+- Full Compatibility: Ensuring compatibility with IE11 and responsiveness across all screen sizes.
+- Passes Lighthouse's PWA Checklist: Compliant with PWA standards for optimal user experience.
-- Service workers ensure offline functionality
+- Offline Functionality: Service workers enable offline access.
-- Users may be able to install the app on desktop and add the app to their home screen on mobile.
+- User Installation: Users can add the app to their home screen on mobile and desktop devices.
-- Object-Oriented Programming (OOP) for alerts
+- Object-Oriented Programming (OOP): Utilized for handling alerts and enhancing user interactions.
-- The app visualizes the data of events in comparison.
-- The app is covered by tests with a coverage rate >= 90%.
+- Test Coverage: Comprehensive test coverage with a rate of >= 90%.
-- The app is monitored using an online performance monitoring tool.
+- Performance Monitoring: Monitored using online performance monitoring tools for continuous optimization.

 ## User Stories: